Patients and Visitors

 At PenCLAHRC we believe that better, cheaper and safer health care can be provided by making decisions that are based on evidence.

-Many of us are busy meaning that accessing, interpreting and implementing evidence is difficult.
-We provide a programme of free high quality critical appraisal skills workshops.
+Many of us are busy meaning that accessing, interpreting and implementing evidence is difficult. high quality critical appraisal skills workshops.
 It will help you identify the information gems amongst the information deluge to which we are all subjected.
 Please register online by visiting our website, here.
 If you can’t attend this time, there are others available around the region, or contact firstname.lastname@example.org to be kept up to date.

 If you have been on a workshop and thought it was useful, could you recommend it to a colleague or trainee?
 Open to all doctors, allied health professionals, managers, or anyone else working in healthcare and interested in improving their critical thinking, we are happy to discuss the possibility of bespoke training with individual departments.